SvenMb/erika/doc/switches.md

 ### Conclusion

-based on this it is possible to auto switch between 3004 and 3005 (and above with mode key)
+based on this it is possible to auto switch between 3004 and 3005 (and other models with mode key)